 Installation

-enx provides one-line installers for macOS, Linux, and Windows.
+enx provides a one-line POSIX-shell installer that works across macOS, Linux, and Windows POSIX environments.
 You can also build from source.

 Table of Contents